ElSuicio/Diffuse-Lambert-Godot/README.md

 # Diffuse Lambert - Godot
 This is an addon for Godot 4.4+ that adds the `Lambert` node to the visual shader system.
+This node outputs the `Diffuse Light` based on the `Lambertian reflectance model`.

 <div align="center">